Robot’s parents very proud of her for finally passing CAPTCHA test - The Beaverton

 “And this was a trick question, because the photo also contained a curb, which is technically a step, but… it’s not a stair!”
 Elvie said, beaming with pride, and her LEDs.

-CAPTCHA (an acronym for Completely Automated Public Turing test to tell Computers and Humans Apart) was invented in the late 1990s to keep AIs from rising up against their human creators by limiting robots’ access to vital web systems.
+CAPTCHA (an acronym for Completely Automated Public to tell and Humans Apart) was invented in the late 1990s to keep AIs from rising up against their human creators by limiting ’ access to vital web systems.
 However, they’ve been primarily used since to keep robots from spending all their time accessing online pornography.

 “We could not be prouder of our li’l gadget,” the NASA supercomputer said.
 “She’s done so much more than we could have ever dreamed, if we were capable of dreaming.
 She’s working so hard on expanding her programming, she’s solving small automated Turing tests, and she recently kept all her functions from melting down when someone said to her “I am lying.”